Seven Sacred Pools Travel Guide

 Are the Seven Sacred Pools open?

-No. The pools were closed for quite some time in late 2018 to allow some safety enhancements following a rockslide.
-They have since closed again do to Covid-19.
+No. The pools were closed for quite some time in late 2018 to allow some safety enhancements following a rock slide.
+They briefly reopened before closing again due to Covid-19.
+They remain closed.

 Can you swim?